-- 10. The water temperature in the reservoir will soon be 32F., and ice should begin to form on the evaporators. - 11.
+- 10. The water temperature in the reservoir will soon be 320F., and ice should begin to form on the evaporators. - 11.
 Allow the ice machine to operate for about 15-20 minutes.
 The ice should be fully formed and should be harvested within a few minutes. - 12.
 After harvest, check the ice cube size.

 Compare a fresh cube to the diagram on the back of the front panel.
-If needed, adjust the cube size by loosening the two set screws and moving the ice thickness probe plate.
+If needed, adjust the cube size by loosening the set screws and moving the ice thickness probe adjustment plate.

-Move the plate down for smaller cubes and up for larger.
-Re-tighten set screws.
+Move the adjustment plate down for smaller cubes and up down for larger.